 These seven actions collectively are known as RESTful representations of the

 book.
-We can see that in all the above seven cases, sentences start with the
+We can see that in all the above seven cases, sentences contain the HTTP

 POST except for operation numbers 6 and 7.